Matt-Webb/mean-athlete-ukof/README.md

 - account - echo sign iframe + toggle to hide (MW)
 - 302 redirect rules - express?
 (MW)
 - need to consider what to do about trailing slashes to avoid 404 SEO hell - is this an option?
 (MW) https://github.com/angular-ui/ui-router/wiki/Frequently-Asked-Questions#how-to-make-a-trailing-slash-optional-for-all-routes
+- add social sign up buttons to sign up page - using new flat buttons.

 - hook up email server (JB)